kms121999/hello-world/README.md

 # Overview

-This is the classic Hello World.
+This is a classic Hello World program.
 The purpose was to demostrate my development environment with Python, Visual Studio Code, and Git/Github.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}

 [Software Demo Video](http://youtube.link.goes.here)